Diversity and Inclusion in the Workplace: The Latest Best Practices

-The topic of diversity and inclusion is a hot one right now.
-In fact, Helios hosted a sold-out event on the topic earlier this year.
-We had notable industry leaders come out and speak on what they are doing within their respective organizations on the topic:
+In fact, at Helios HR, we have hosted several sold-out events on the topic this year and last.
+We bring in notable industry leaders to speak on what they are doing within their respective organizations on the topic.

 It is this combination of both external and internal factors that make each person different and allows us to offer our employers with diverse ideas and views.
 A person’s background, experiences, perspectives, ideas, and lifestyles significantly affect the impact they can have on their employer, and it’s the employer’s responsibility to welcome and accept these differences through inclusion.

-From an HR and Recruiting practitioner perspective, we’ve seen the term diversity evolve over the years:
+From an HR and Recruiting practitioner perspective, we’ve seen diversity evolve over the years:

 - In the 1960s, the focus was on EEO and not to discriminate when hiring.